RidwanWaheed/tweet-audits/TRADEOFFS.md

 | **Protected method (Chosen)** | **Yes** | **Low** | **Medium** |
 | DI with ShutdownHandler | Yes | Medium | High |

-### Rationale

-Protected method chosen for:
-- **Testability:** Mockito spy overrides method without terminating tests
-- **Simplicity:** Single method, no interfaces or additional classes
-- **Sufficient:** YAGNI - single use case doesn't justify DI abstraction
-- **Evolution path:** Easy to refactor to DI if multiple shutdown scenarios emerge
+### Why a protected method?

+I needed the shutdown to be testable.
+Calling `System.exit()` directly would kill the test suite, so I extracted it into a protected method that Mockito can spy on and override.

+This is simple (just one method, no interfaces) and sufficient for the current use case.
+If I needed multiple shutdown scenarios later, I could refactor to dependency injection, but YAGNI applies here.

-**Key insight:** `SpringApplication.exit()` triggers cleanup but doesn't terminate JVM.
-Need both `SpringApplication.exit()` (cleanup) + `System.exit()` (termination).
+One tricky bit I discovered: `SpringApplication.exit()` triggers Spring's cleanup (close connections, flush logs, etc.) but doesn't actually terminate the JVM.
+You need both `SpringApplication.exit()` (cleanup) and `System.exit()` (termination).

-**Why not alternatives:**
-- Direct System.exit(): Untestable
-- Environment checks: Hidden dependencies, brittle
-- DI: Over-engineering for single use case

 ---

 ## 2.4.
 Quota Safety Threshold

-**Decision:** Configurable safety threshold at 95% of daily limit (950/1000 requests) **Alternatives Considered:** Full quota utilization (1000), 99% threshold (990), 90% threshold (900)
+I stop processing at 95% of the daily limit (950/1000 requests) instead of pushing to the full 1000.

-### Problem Statement

-Production testing revealed quota tracking mismatch:
+### The problem I ran into

+During production testing, I hit an interesting issue:
-- Client tracker: 997/1000 requests (3 remaining)
+- My client-side tracker: 997/1000 requests (3 remaining)
-- Gemini API response: 429 Rate Limit Exceeded
+- Gemini's response: **429 Rate Limit Exceeded**

+Wait, what?
+According to my tracking, I had 3 requests left.
+But Gemini disagreed.

-Root causes: Clock drift between client/server, race conditions in quota increment timing, retry logic discrepancies, and distributed system timing issues.
+Turns out, there are timing issues in distributed systems: clock drift between my machine and Gemini's servers, race conditions in quota increment timing, retry logic discrepancies, etc. My tracker and Gemini's tracker weren't perfectly in sync.

 ### Approach Comparison